 -

 Prepositions vs. Adverbs: Some words can function as both prepositions and adverbs, depending on their usage.
 If the word has an object, it's a preposition; if it doesn't, it's an adverb.
-For example, in "The bird flew over the house," "over" is a preposition because it has an object ("the house").
+To give you an idea, in "The bird flew over the house," "over" is a preposition because it has an object ("the house").
 In "The bird flew over," "over" is an adverb because it modifies the verb "flew" without an object.

 Nuances of "At," "No," "Under," "Near," "From," and "See" (in Prepositional Phrases):